mcook42/Virtual-World-for-Reddit/Source/UnityDemo/README.md

 Know Issues/Things to work on:

--Player falls through floor when rapidly switching scenes.
+- Player falls through floor when rapidly switching scenes.

--RedditSharp does not work with Oath2.
+- RedditSharp does not work with Oath2.